Fiserv/identity-and-access-management/docs/ciam-mfa/email.md

 - API will return authId in response which will be required during device validation.

-- API supports custom templates that can be configured during application registering process.
+- API supports custom templates that can be configured during application registration process.
 Custom template will allow to customize email.

 The payload parameters are as: